Justcia Para las Mujeres Inmigrantes

 As part of the groundbreaking Horizontes project, which engaged artists and residents in Wichita’s NorthEnd and Northeast neighborhoods, this mural addresses the struggle of immigrant families at a time of increased I.C.E. detentions, deportations and family separations.
 Completing this bridge’s new decorations are murals by Kamela Eaton and Ellamonique Baccus.

 Highlighting the humanity of struggle for justice posters: the image on the poster is completed by the body holding it.
-A big part of PoC struggles, as we fight through: the judicial system, work, marches, etc. We cannot neglect that we are simultaneously fighting to be seen as human integral to society at large.
+A big part of PoC struggles, as we fight through: the judicial system, work, marches, etc. We cannot neglect that we are simultaneously fighting to be seen as humans integral to society at large.
 Unlike our white counterparts who are able to fight for justice without having to show proof, of their humanity.

 About the Mural Location